ArminJo/PlayRtttl/README.md

 ### Version 1.2.0
 - No Serial.print statements in this library anymore, to avoid problems with different Serial implementations.
 - Function `playRandomRtttlBlocking()` + `startPlayRandomRtttlFromArrayPGM()` do not print name now.
 If needed, use new functions `playRandomRtttlSampleBlockingAndPrintName()` + `startPlayRandomRtttlFromArrayPGMAndPrintName()`.
 - Printing functions have parameter (..., Stream *aSerial) to print to any serial.
-Call it (..., &Serial) to use standard Serial;
+Call it (..., &Serial) using [Sloeber]tandard Serial;
 - `playRandomRtttlBlocking()` renamed to `playRandomRtttlSampleBlocking()` and bug fixing.

 ### Version 1.1.0